nuniz/ParaFilt/README.md

 - Comprehensive documentation and examples for quick start and usage guidance.

 ## Installation
-To install Parafilt, you can use `pip`:
+To install ParaFilt, you can use `pip`:
 ```
 pip install parafilt
 ```